Privacy, information access and data security law.

 Because of the sensitivity that applies to data and records held by healthcare professionals (including both medical practitioners and allied health care professionals), the obligations imposed by State and Federal legislation can be onerous.

-Not only are healthcare professionals subject to the Australian Privacy Principles under the Privacy Act 1988, but they can also subject to the Information Privacy Act 2009 [Qld].
+Not only are healthcare professionals subject to the Australian Privacy Principles under the Privacy Act 1988, but they can also be subject to the Information Privacy Act 2009 [Qld].
 The Information Privacy Act allows a patient to amend documents of Queensland Government agencies where they contain personal information.
 Medical records held by private healthcare providers are accessible by patients under the Australian Privacy Principles.
 Under those guidelines, a person has a right to access personal information held by a private sector healthcare provider.
 This access to information may be refused only on a limited number of grounds, such as where it would pose a serious threat to the life, health or safety of an individual, have an unreasonable impact on the privacy of other individuals, access would be unlawful or there are legal reasons why access should not be granted.